Theryx/Theryx/README.md

 Here are some fact about me:

 - 💳 I'm currently employed at a Fintech company.
-- 🌱 I know what is HTML, CSS, Javascript, SwiftUI, Python, Go, Docker, Swagger ...
+- 🌱 I know what is HTML, CSS, Javascript, SwiftUI, Python, Go, Docker, Swagger ...I mean I have an idea what they are
 - 👯 Im into open source and currently maintain jobsika.cm
 - 💬 Feel free to ask me questions about design and open source.
 - 📫 You can reach me at ndouken@gmail.com or send me a DM on Mbuntu (@ntheryx).